 The Timekeeper reviews the various times that will be given, e.g. think time, practice time, response time, and clearly tells each team when to begin and end each timed portion.
 The spontaneous Timekeeper often serves as a Spontaneous Problem Judge as well.

-(one per long-term judging team and possibly one for every 4-5 spontaneous rooms)
+(one each per long-term judging team and one for Spontaneous)

 Score Entry judge collects and confirms scoring paperwork from the judges plus team paperwork.
 The Score Entry judge enters the scores into the system then confirms the judges have scored within the correct range for subjective categories and, objective scores are consistent among all Problem judges.
 Finally, the Score Entry judge generates a Score Room copy of the scores and hands to the Score Checker along with the scoring and team paperwork.